Agile Modeling Home Page

 There are several significant problems with a BMUF approach:

-1. It reduces your willingness to embrace evolving requirements.
-The more that you invest in detailed models early in a project, the more decisions that you will make based on those details, and the harder it will be to update your work if change does occur.
+- It reduces your willingness to embrace evolving requirements.
+The more that you invest in detailed models early in an initiative, the more decisions that you will make based on those details, and the harder it will be to update your work if change does occur.
 This quickly demotivates you to embrace change.
 But, the reality is that change happens.
 Yes, it is clearly possible to create comprehensive requirements documents before allowing construction to begin, and you can clearly build a system that fulfills those requirements, but is it what you really want?
-As I discuss in Agile Requirements Modeling project stakeholders’ understanding of the system and their environment changes, their priorities change, the environment in which they do business changes, all motivating changes to requirements.
+As I discuss in Agile Requirements Modeling stakeholders’ understanding of the system and their environment changes, their priorities change, the environment in which they do business changes, all motivating changes to requirements.
 A BMUF approach may ensure that you get the system that you ask for but it virtually guarantees that you won’t get what you actually need.
 The interesting thing is that the 2008 Project Success Survey found that when given the choice business stakeholders overwhelmingly prefer solutions which meet their actual needs, not solutions built to spec.

-2. It increases the chance of poor decisions.
-This isn't intuitive at first, but the reality is that at the beginning of a project is when you are most ignorant about the situation that you face.
+- It increases the chance of poor decisions.
+This isn’t intuitive at first, but the reality is that at the beginning of an initiative is when you are most ignorant about the situation that you face.
 Yes, gathering more information can help a bit, but what usually happens is that you start going down an inappropriate path and simply gather more information which backs up your poor choice.
-We know that people aren't very good at defining up front what they want, but that they are reasonably good at providing feedback and homing in on a solution via an evolutionary approach.
-The implication is that although creating detailed models early in a project provides a "scientific facade", all it really does is motivate you to make and then commit to decisions based on what we know to be poor quality information.
-As lean software development tells us, we are much better advised to defer committing to decisions until the point where we actually need to make them as that puts us in a position where we'll have the best possible information upon which to base that decision.
+We know that people aren’t very good at defining up front what they want, but that they are reasonably good at providing feedback and homing in on a solution via an evolutionary approach.
+The implication is that although creating detailed models early on provides a “scientific facade”, all it really does is motivate you to make and then commit to decisions based on what we know to be poor quality information.
+As lean software development tells us, we are much better advised to defer committing to decisions until the point where we actually need to make them as that puts us in a position where we’ll have the best possible information upon which to base that decision.

-3. It increases the chance your vision will be ignored.
+- It increases the chance your vision will be ignored.
 By doing too much modeling up front, then handing it off to the coders, you pretty much remove all of the joy out of development for them.
-Is it any wonder that developers often choose to ignore the models they're provided, or to "improve upon" the ideas contained in them?
+Is it any wonder that developers often choose to ignore the models they’re provided, or to “improve upon” the ideas contained in them?

-4. It decreases morale.
-If you treat programmers like "coding monkeys" who can't be trusted to make important technical decisions, you're effectively telling them that they are low-skilled and unimportant.
-The end result is that your good developers will leave your organization, and that a significant percentage of your remaining developers will in fact be the low-skilled people that you're apparently striving to attract.
-Doesn't sound like a great strategy to me.
+- It decreases morale.
+If you treat programmers like “coding monkeys” who can’t be trusted to make important technical decisions, you’re effectively telling them that they are low-skilled and unimportant.
+The end result is that your good developers will leave your organization, and that a significant percentage of your remaining developers will in fact be the low-skilled people that you’re apparently striving to attract.
+Doesn’t sound like a great strategy to me.

 The Solution

 You still need to do some initial envisioning up front, including both requirements envisioning and architectural envisioning.
-You're still doing some initial up front modeling, it's just that you are doing so in an effective and agile manner.
-You should create very slim, high-level models early in the project which overview the scope of the effort and identify a likely architectural strategy.
+You’re still doing some initial up front modeling, it’s just that you are doing so in an effective and agile manner.
+You should create very slim, high-level models early on which overview the scope of the effort and identify a likely architectural strategy.
 Then model storm just in time to get the details when you need them.
 With this approach you retain the advantages of modeling, to think something through, without suffering from inflexibility or over-documentation.

 I suspect that the best thing that can be said about BMUF approaches is that it provides a context which justifies the employment of modeling professionals.
 I'm not sure that is what your organization is actually hoping to achieve.